Minions: The Rise of Gru: Box office

 Minions: The Rise of Gru grossed $370.3 million in the United States and Canada, and $569.9 million in other territories, for a worldwide total of $940.2 million.
 It was the fifth-highest-grossing film of 2022.
 Deadline Hollywood calculated the film's net profit as $368 million, accounting for production budgets, marketing, talent participations and other costs; box-office grosses and home media revenues placed it third on their list of 2022's "Most Valuable Blockbusters".
 The Rise of Grus box-office success was attributed to its release date near Independence Day.
-Its marketing was also cited, which brought back families to theaters.
+Its marketing, which was said to have brought back families to theaters, was also cited.
 (Note: Attributed to multiple references:) According to Comscore analyst Paul Dergarabedian, the film was "perfectly executed" for family audiences, and Boxoffice Pro chief analyst Shawn Robbins elaborated this as a "pent-up demand" journey.

 In the United States and Canada, Minions: The Rise of Gru was initially projected to gross $70–80 million from 4,391 theaters over its four-day opening weekend.
 After making $48.2 million on its first day (including an estimated $10.8 million from Thursday previews), the best for an animated film among the pandemic and of the Despicable Me franchise, estimates were raised to $129 million.
 It went on to debut to $107 million (and a four-day total of $123.1 million), topping the box office.
 Its total set the Independence Day weekend record, surpassing Transformers: Dark of the Moons $115.9 million in 2011.
 The film made $46.1 million in its second weekend (a drop of 57%), finishing second behind newcomer Thor: Love and Thunder.
 Minions: The Rise of Gru is the sixth highest-grossing film of 2022 in this region.

 The film opened in Australia a week before its U.S. release, debuting at $3.7 million.
 It added another 60 international markets in its sophomore weekend and made $87.2 million.
 The combined first and second offshore weekends were 13% below Minions and 3% below Despicable Me 3 (2017).
 Four countries—Argentina, Saudi Arabia, Israel and Venezuela—had the biggest opening weekend of all time for an animated film.
 The popular TikTok trend that accompanied its release (see below) was credited for Israel's record-breaking performance.
 In its third international weekend, Minions: The Rise of Gru passed the $400 million worldwide mark after adding $56.4 million to its total.
 In France, it set records for the biggest Illumination animation opening day of all time, the third-biggest animation opening day of all time, and the biggest opening (including previews) of 2022.
 The film passed the $500 million worldwide mark in its fourth weekend, $600 million worldwide by its fifth, and $700 million worldwide by its sixth.